 This slowness happened 130 times in 7 days.

 The code runs a small request on the API of forge.typo3.org.

 curl_exec() is using the cURL binary from UNIX, which should be fast, even faster than a webbrowser as it e.g. does not load images and such.

 Most likely it is the network, which makes it respond slowly.

-#1 Updated by Chris topher about 2 years ago
+#1 Updated by Chris topher over 2 years ago

 - Try to set